jeffreycwitt/pl399/docs/08-information-and-semantics.md

 ## Environmental Information (section 3.3)

-As discussed the question of communication is theorized as twofold.
+As discussed, the question of communication is theorized as twofold.

-The process of communicating information and the extraction of semantic information.
+The process of communicating information and the extraction of semantics.

 While separate it is assumed that they are related.

-Thus, the concept of "environmental information" is inspected in more detail
+Thus, the concept of "environmental information" is inspected in more detail.

 <span class="respond"/> What is Floridi's definition of "environmental information"?
 Can you provide an annotation that links to his definition?